Ready to steal your competitor’s customers using automated LinkedIn outreach?

 To do that, log into Expandi, click Search and then, create a New Search.

-From the popup, enter a Search Name, and select Import Contacts from CSV.
+From the popup, enter a Search Name, and drop a CSV file in the box in order to send it for parsing.
 For this, use the above CSV file we got from TexAu that found the LinkedIn profiles.

 2. Name the hook, choose the event (connection request sent, connection request accepted, contact replied to campaign message) and then, choose your Expandi Campaign (the one we just made above).
 And don’t worry about the sequence and the templates yet, we’ll get to that later.